Errors and Warnings¶

 ¶

-Warns that inside a case statement there is a stimulus pattern for which there is no case item specified.
-This is bad style, if a case is impossible, it’s better to have a
+Warns that inside a case statement, there is a stimulus pattern for which no case item is provided.
+This is bad style; if a case is impossible, it’s better to have a

 default: $stop;